Living at Paniolo Hale means living in a rural paradise that few get to experience. Life is more relaxed here, so slow down and enjoy!

 Paniolo Hale is a SMOKE-FREE campus.
 Smokers may smoke in their units, but not on the lanai as the smoke can enter a neighboring unit.
 For more information, please refer to the House Rules.

 Quiet hours begin at 10:00 PM and end at 8:00 AM daily, although excessive noise is never allowed at any time of day.
 With open lanais, sounds from within a unit and the lanai can be easily heard by others outside the unit.
 Please close lanai doors if you are watching television or listening to music during the quiet hours.
 The use of headsets is also encouraged to minimize sound during quiet hours.

 Paniolo Hale has a Landscape Policy.
-An owner wishing to request pruning of the landscape or replacement plantings, can complete a Landscape Request and submit it to John Pele, Resident Manager.
-In some cases, John can attend to the request as part of scheduled maintenance.
+An owner wishing to request pruning of the landscape or replacement plantings, can complete a Landscape Request and submit it to Keri Kalilikane, Interim Resident Manager.
+In some cases, Keri can attend to the request as part of scheduled maintenance.
 In other cases, the request will be sent to the Landscape Committee and then the Board for approval.
 PLEASE DO NOT INTERRUPT THE WORK OF THE STAFF WITH A LANDSCAPE REQUEST.
-Submit a request in writing to John in the office.
+Submit a landscape request in writing to Keri in the office.